AYUHSPATIL/ML-Projects/Placement_classifier_system/readme.md

     *   Loads the data from `placement.csv`.
     *   Preprocesses the data (feature scaling).
     *   Trains a Logistic Regression model.
-    *   Evaluates the model's accuracy.
+    *   Evaluate the model's accuracy.
     *   Visualizes the decision boundary.

 ###  Code Configuration ⚙️